 Norwegian archaeologist, born 1985.
 I am originally an Iron-Age archaeologist with research interests in houses and households, ritual, gender, theory and methods, cognitive and social archaeology.
 In my research I have focused on prehistoric architecture, using a specific category of archaeological evidence – the built environment – as a point of departure to deeper studies of power expressions and hierarchy, gender construction, ritual behaviour, food practices, and the relationship of the living to the dead.
 In coming years I aim to extend my expertise by delving into long-term developments of Scandinavian prehistory.

 MA (2008-2010) and PhD (2012-2015) in archaeology from the University of Oslo.
-I currently work as an Associate Professor at the Dept. of Archaeology, Conservation and History at the University of Oslo.
+I currently work as a Postdoctoral Researcher co-hosted by the McDonald Institute for Archaeological Research, University of Cambridge, and the Dept. of Archaeology, Conservation and History at the University of Oslo.